5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 - Dump the stock firmware (Steps 1 - 7 of [Option 2](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#flashing-the-firmware-with-openshell)) and analyze it in TextEdit or a HexEditor.
 If the Subsystem ID, Subsystem-Vendor-ID are correct, you may not need a fix.

 ## Option 1: Add `AppleIGC.kext`
-Terminalstrip [pointed me to a new kext](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/issues/37) called [AppleIGC](https://github.com/SongXiaoXi/AppleIGC) which is an "Intel 2.5G Ethernet driver for macOS.
+The user Terminalstrip [pointed me to a new kext](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/issues/37) called [AppleIGC](https://github.com/SongXiaoXi/AppleIGC) which is an "Intel 2.5G Ethernet driver for macOS.
 Based on the Intel igc implementation in Linux".
 It works on both stock and custom firmware.
 Verzadil [managed to get it working](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/issues/38) with the stock firmware with the following settings:

+- Drop the OEM's `DMAR` table and replace it by one with removed Reserved Memory regions.
+You can use SSDTTime to do so
-- Add `AppleIGC.kext` to `EFI/OC/Kexts` and config.plist.
+- Add `AppleIGC.kext` to `EFI/OC/Kexts` and your `config.plist`.
+- Under `Kernel/Quirks`, turn off `DisableIoMapper`.
+- Enable `DisableIoMapperMapping` (req. when using macOS 13.3+)
 - Optional: add `e1000=0` to `boot-args` (macOS Monterey+).
 For Big Sur, use `dk.e1000=0`.
 I don't need it on my system.
-- In `Kernel/Quirks`, turn on `DisableIoMapper` (might work without it.
-I need it on my I225-V with custom firmware).
 - Save your config and reboot
 - Run IORegistryExplorer and verify that the kext is servicing the Intel I225-V: <br> ![](https://user-images.githubusercontent.com/88431749/259463074-b1d3801b-c46d-4250-ac8b-8f5c666698fe.png)

+> [!NOTE]
+>
-:warning: **IMPORTANT**: If you previously used "Option 2" to get Ethernet working, you need to disable `SSDT-I225V` and `AppleIntelI210Ethernet.kext` so the new kext can be used.
+> - If you previously used "Option 2" to get Ethernet working, you need to disable `SSDT-I225V` and `AppleIntelI210Ethernet.kext` so the new kext can be used.
+> - Replacing the `DMAR` table and changing the Quirks will allow `AppleVTD` service to work which is required by certain 3rd party WiFi/BT cards (verify in IORegistryExploer).

 ## Option 2: Using a SSDT with corrected header description (obsolete)
 Before flashing a custom firmware as a last resort, you can try to inject the Intel I225-V controller via an SSDT containing the correct Subsystem-ID and Subsystem Vendor-ID.
 The good guy MacAbe at Insanelymac Forums has written an SSDT for it.
 For macOS Ventura, you also need to inject the .kext version of the AppleIntel210Ethernet driver to make it work.